inikep/lizard/programs/README.md

 #### Benchmark in Command Line Interface
-CLI includes in-memory compression benchmark module for lz5.
+CLI includes in-memory compression benchmark module for lizard.
 The benchmark is conducted using a given filename.
 The file is read into memory.
 It makes benchmark more precise as it eliminates I/O overhead.